The quark gap equation in light-cone gauge

 On the other hand, since the ghosts decouple in light-cone gauge, the sum of the abelian and non-abelian contributions to the quark-gluon vertex satisfy a WFGTI~\cite{Leibbrandt:1983zd} and can be decomposed as,

 where the form factors $\lambda_i \equiv \lambda_i (k,p,n,n^*)$ are known to one-loop~\cite{Leibbrandt:1983zd}.
-However, since the form of Eq.~\eqref{perturbvertex} is derived in perturbation theory, the corresponding Ward identity is valid for propagators with constant quark mass, but not for the nonperturbative solutions in Eq.~\eqref{LCquark}.
+However, since the form of Eq.~\eqref{perturbvertex} is derived in perturbation theory, the corresponding Ward identity is valid for propagators with constant quark mass, but not for the nonperturbative solutions of Eq.~\eqref{LCquark}.

-We therefore generalize the vertex in Eq.~\eqref{perturbvertex} and in analogy with the standard Ball-Chiu vertex we add the two components, $\gamma\cdot k\, \gamma\cdot p\, (k+p)_\mu$ and $(k+p)_\mu$.
-Thus, our ansatz is given by the non-transverse vertex decomposition,
+We therefore generalize the vertex in Eq.~\eqref{perturbvertex} and in analogy with the standard Ball-Chiu vertex we add the two components, $\gamma\cdot (k + p) (k+p)$ and $(k+p)$.
+Thus, combining the two terms proportional to $n_\mu$ in Eq.~\eqref{perturbvertex}, our ansatz is given by the non-transverse vertex decomposition,

 which we insert in the WFGTI of the quark-gluon vertex,

 along with the inverse quark propagator in Eq.~\eqref{LCquark}.
 The left-hand side of Eq.~\eqref{WGTI} becomes,

 while the right-hand side is,